Do Flyers Still Work in 2026?

 Flyers still work — but only when they’re clear, targeted, and connected to a wider marketing strategy.

-Why Most Flyers Don’t Work
+Why Most Flyer Campaigns Don't Work for Small Businesses

 Flyers don’t fail because they’re printed on paper.
 They fail because they’re treated like mini-websites.
 Too much text.
 Too many services.
 Too many offers.
 No clear message.
 No clear next step.
 Sometimes even bad design.